-It's fun to decorate for the holiday, but take time to ensure that everything is held solidly in place in case it gets windy.
-If you have Jack-O-Lanterns lining your walkway, move them far to the side so they are not in the way.
+Take time to ensure that all of your decorations are held solidly in place in case it gets windy.
+If you have pumpkins or other items lining your walkway, move them far to the side so they are not in the way.

 5. Light It Up

 It's fun to create a spooky atmosphere, but make sure that trick-or-treaters can clearly see the path to your front door.
 Take a look to see if any of your light bulbs are burned out and replace them.